thisisnish/agarwalai/ai_agents_project/customer_support_ai_agent/README.md

-A Smart customer support agent build using [agno](https://github.com/agno-agi/agno) agents and workflows.
+A Smart customer support agent build using [agno](https://github.com/agno-agi/agno)

+Concepts Used:
+- Agents
+- Workdlow
+- Dynamic Shots using Knowledge

 Processes user query by: